 Retention Period

-Custom Duration: The retention period can range from 1 to 65,536 days.
+Custom Duration: Specify a retention period from 1 to 65,536 days.

-Permanently retained until the number of snapshots reaches the upper limit: The created snapshot is retained permanently.
-When the number of manual snapshots exceeds 128, the earliest manual snapshot is automatically deleted.
+Permanently retained until the number of snapshots reaches the upper limit: The snapshot is retained until the manual snapshot quota is reached.
+When the number of manual snapshots exceeds the quota of 128, the system automatically deletes the oldest manual snapshot.

 Click OK.